HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Captchas

 Websites often use CAPTCHAs to verify that a visitor is human and not a bot.
-CAPTCHAs, which stands for “Completely Automated Public Turing Test to Tell Computers and Humans Apart,” are commonly used to prevent malicious software.
+CAPTCHAs, which stands for "Completely Automated Public Turing Test to Tell Computers and Humans Apart," are commonly used to prevent malicious software.

 {{ figure_markup(
   caption="Mobile sites implementing one of the two detectable CAPTCHA types.",